aglover/gesticulate/README.md

 Note, you'll need to provide a do-nothing `OnClickListener` to make things work, however, the real meat is in the `OnTouchListener` that ultimately makes use of the `SwipeDetector` inside the `GestureDetector`.

-## Who's using it?

-Gesticulate is used by [Savvy Words](https://play.google.com/store/apps/details?id=com.b50.savvywords), which you can find in [Google Play](https://play.google.com/store/apps/details?id=com.b50.savvywords) and [Amazon's Appstore for Android](http://www.amazon.com/Beacon50-Savvy-Words/dp/B00C535D20/ref=sr_1_1?s=mobile-apps&ie=UTF8&qid=1365339189&sr=1-1).
-The Savvy Words Android app uses swipes to advance through word flash cards.
-It's free so download it and see Gesticulate in action (and enhance your vocabulary)!

 ### Further details

 You can alter the details of how _fast_ a swipe occurs as well as the _length_ of the swipe.
 Simply provide these values as the last two parameters to a `SwipeDetector` instantiation.